Eligibility of exchange students

 - Students can choose to study for the whole academic year (teaching periods 1-4).

 - Students can choose to study for the duration of the autumn semester (teaching periods 1-2).
-In this case the students need to select courses that are arranged during these two teaching periods.
+In this case the students need to select courses that are arranged during these two teaching periods and arrive when the teaching period starts.

 - Students can choose to study for the duration of the spring semester (teaching periods 3-4).
-In this case the students need to select courses that are arranged during the third and fourth teaching period.
+In this case the students need to select courses that are arranged during the third and fourth teaching period and arrive when the teaching period starts.

 Please see the academic calendar, study guides etc. under Studying at TUT section.